pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

     2. The digital identity must have an entry that defines a voting
         > signature.
 This voting signature can be changed by a properly
-        > signed entry with one of the digital Identity's signing keys.
+        > signed entry with one of the digital Identity’s signing keys.

     3. The digital identity must be registered in the Standing Party
         > Registration chain.